MSFT-Innovation-Hub-India/MTC-Student-Developer-Programme-Quantum-Computing/README.md

 - **Sequential Least Squares Quadratic Programming (SLSQP)**: SLSQP is a gradient-based optimization algorithm that is well-suited for smooth optimization problems with constraints

-## Tech Stack and additional technologies
+## Tech Stack and additional libraries

 | Software/Service/Language | Description |
 | :-------------- | --------------- |